'Land of the Fanns' is a low-lying area to the north of the river Thames, including parts of Greater London, Essex and Thurrock.

 The areas of focus within Thurrock include Belhus, Mardyke, The Fanns in North and South Ockendon and Langdon Hills.

-The programme, beginning in April 2017, will offer local people the chance to get involved in a range of events and activities to improve understanding and help restore the local heritage.
+The programme offers local people the chance to get involved in a range of events and activities to improve understanding and help restore the local heritage.

 Activities will range from travelling archaeology exhibitions to opportunities for learning new skills in natural, built and archaeological heritage.

-Land of the Fanns in Thurrock and other boroughs
+The outline map below shows Land of the Fanns in Thurrock and other boroughs.